ethereum/pm/All Core Devs Meetings/Meeting 9.md

 ## 2. EIP 196: Precompiles for elliptic curve point addition, elliptic curve scalar multiplication and pairing

 Christian: I propose adding pre-compiles to enable zk-SNARKS on Ethereum.
 Although the research team tried to keep the precompiles flexible and have the ability to enable other curves, generally there are no generic ways to do that.
 I propose to implement precompiles for elliptic curve for ZCash.
 In particular, elliptic curve point addition, elliptic curve scalar multiplication, and a pairing function precompiles.
 Pairing function is complicated that takes 2 points on 2 different elliptic curves and maps them onto a finite field.
-We could run into representative problems.
-There is not a unique way to run into elements of these sets.
+We could run into representation problems.
+There is not a unique way to represent elements of these sets.
 Instead of implementing the pairing function, we can implement a pairing checker which will return true/false depending on if the result is the identity or not in the target group.
 This will greatly reduce complexity.
 Todo: Decide on an encoding for points for these 2 elliptic curves and assign gas costs.
 Vitalik: If we want to make the sum of the precompiles slighty more generic, we can make the addition and multiplication support any curves that have have any b param.
 So the b param will be 0, but the b can be anything.
 This is also is nice because it also covers the curve we use already for ECC recover.
 It might even be 0 complexity.
 Christian: So you're saying you can make the elliptic curve operations more generic, but not the pairings?
 Vitalik: I'll need to check.
 One thing worth adding is that you can view the implementation in Rust.